 Overview of Pay Codes in Kronos

 A pay code involves using a bucket of hours within an employee’s time record to organize time and money and ensure employees are paid correctly.
-Pay codes are created by first gathering the timecard punches for an employee, applying employee-specific pay rules to determine individual payment, and create pay codes for that individual.
+Pay codes are created by first gathering the timecard punches for an employee, applying employee-specific pay rules to determine individual payment, and creating pay codes for that individual.

-Each employee has a pay code profile that outlines the pay codes that are assigned to them.
+Each employee has a pay code profile that outlines the pay codes assigned to them.
 These pay codes become part of an employee’s pay code distribution, a pay plan for calculating employee wages based on their pay situations and associated pay codes.

 Pay code distribution also contains work rules that outline the pay calculation for each employee.
 This way, managers can keep track of employee-specific pay codes, and employees can rest easy knowing their payment data is accurate and up-to-date.